We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, added ingredients, like arnica and essential oils, may provide additional pain relief.
+But for topical products, ingredients like arnica and essential oils may provide additional pain relief.
 Warming or cooling ingredients, like menthol, may provide an added sensation that may help dull pain.

-To use topical CBD oil, you can rub it directly on the painful joint.
-It’s important to do a patch test to make sure there are no adverse reactions with your skin.
+To use topical CBD oil, you can generally rub it directly on the painful joint.
+But it’s important to do a patch test first to make sure there are no adverse reactions with your skin.
 Also, be sure not to put the oil on broken skin.

-Most CBD products, topical or ingestible, have recommended dose information on the bottle or packaging.
+Most CBD products, whether topical or ingestible, have recommended dose information on the bottle or packaging.